brovelli/brovelli.github.io/_pages/projects.md

 Consortium: Andrea Brovelli & Matthieu Gilson in collaboration with Viktor Jirsa (INS, Marseille), Demian Battaglia (Strasbourg Univ), Bertrand Thirion (Paris Saclay)

-*Our goal is to develop tools that characterize the trajectories of brain health during aging and deviations in pathological conditions.
-Our project focuses on the study of fMRI data and directional network interactions using Granger causality and effective connectivity modelling*.
+_Our goal is to develop tools that characterize the trajectories of brain health during aging and deviations in pathological conditions.
+Our project focuses on the study of fMRI data and directional network interactions using Granger causality and effective connectivity modelling._

 ### EBRAINS 2.0